Classical Mechanics from Energy Conservation or: Why not Momentum?: A Quantitative Concept of Work

 \section{A Quantitative Concept of Work}

 There is the tale of Galileo climbing up the tower of Pisa for an experimental test of free fall~\cite{GUNTHER1935}.
 The story tells that the experiments provided evidence that free fall is independent of the mass (and other properties) of the falling objects.
-Let's assume (in ``praise of counter-factual reasoning''~\cite{Leblond2025} and for the sake of the argument) that Galileo had also a (perfect) rubber ball at hand and that he observed that this rubber ball was not just accelerated towards the ground, but that it was also reflected and returned to (almost) the same height.
-This way Galileo might have realized that the work he invested into the ball's height was converted into motional energy during the fall, then into elastic deformation on impact, and back into motional energy when reflected, and eventually back into positional work when returned to the height of the tower.
-He was able to understand that a feather and some iron ball would fall equally rapid in vacuum, and he might have been able to understand that work is conserved in his experiment, provided friction is neglected.
+Whether or not the experiment took place at the tower of Pisa or not, Galileo's clearly explained in his {\it dialogues}~\cite{GalileoDialogue} that the acceleration of free falling bodies in vacuum does not depend on the mass of the body and he also explained that a body elastically reflected at ground would return to the same height.
+Though Galileo did not introduce the concept of energy conservation in this context, this would have been possible.

-If Galileo would have had the appropriate knowledge of (vector-) calculus (which was later invented by Newton and Leibniz), he could have derived Newton's laws from the simple idea that the sum of the work stored in position $V(x)$ and the work stored in motion must be constant, provided that friction is neglected.

-Since motion is described by the velocity $v={dx\over dt}$, the corresponding work stored in motion $T(v)$ should depend primarily on the velocity -- or on some other ``quantity of motion''.
+If Galileo would have had the appropriate knowledge of (vector-) calculus (which was later invented by Newton and Leibniz), he could have derived Newton's laws from the simple idea that the sum of the work stored in position $V(x)$ and the work stored in motion must be constant, provided that friction can be neglected.
+Since motion is described by the velocity $v={dx\over dt}$, the corresponding work stored in motion $T(v)$ should depend exclusively on the velocity -- or on some other yet undefined ``quantity of motion'', which would vanish if a body is at rest and increase when the velocity increases.